-The Board of Directors and Regional Councils Members of the Institute declare publicly that it is their responsibility to protect the interest of the members of the Institute.
-They acknowledge their responsibility to be accountable to their members and when acting as operational volunteers to be accountable to the CEO.
-As volunteers, the Board of Directors Members constitutes a specific group within the Institute because they are the individuals responsible for the organization.
+Members of the Board of Directors and Regional Councils of the Institute declare publicly that it is their responsibility to protect the interest of the members of the Institute.
+They acknowledge their responsibility to be accountable to their members and, when acting as operational volunteers, to be accountable to the CEO.
+As volunteers, the members of the Board of Directors constitute a specific group within the Institute because they are the individuals responsible for the organization.
 They have decision-making authority and responsibility regarding governance policies and strategic direction.

-With the exception of decisions made at Board meetings, the Directors have no other authority except as conferred by Law, the By-laws of the Institute, a written policy or a resolution of the Board.
+With the exception of decisions made at Board meetings, Directors have no other authority except as conferred by Law, the By-laws of the Institute, a written policy or a resolution of the Board.

-Regional Council Members will respect the governance policies of the Institute of which they have been informed, while carrying out activities on behalf of the organization.
+Members of Regional Councils will respect the governance policies of the Institute of which they have been informed, while carrying out activities on behalf of the organization.

-The Board of Directors and Regional Councils Members may find themselves working as operational volunteers (e.g. arranging various activities within the organization).
+The Board of Directors and Regional Council Members may find themselves working as operational volunteers (e.g. arranging various activities within the organization).
 When acting in this capacity, they must respect both the governance policies of the Board of Directors with regard to their activities and the responsible authorities as established within the Institute.

-The Board of Directors and Regional Councils Members are committed to:
+The Board of Directors and Regional Council Members are committed to: